sammx343/atm-penchecks/README.md

 AI Tools:
 - Grok

-I used Grok for the main setup: The store and the services file, since I didn't remember very much how to do it from scratch.
+I used Grok for the main setup and the general scaffold: The store and the services file, since I didn't remember very much how to do it from scratch.

 What would I have done better with a real app and more time: